| 1997 |

 | 2022 |

-Cryo-EM structures show human DNA Ligase 1 (Lig1) recruits PCNA to nicked DNA using two PIP motifs (PIPN-term and PIPDBD).
-After assembly as two-stack rings around DNA, PIPN-term is released and only PIPDBD is required for ligation.
-PCNA forms a toolbelt with FEN1 on nicked DNA, recruiting Lig1 to an unoccupied PCNA monomer to drive the FEN1-to-Lig1 substrate handoff during Okazaki fragment maturation. |
+Human DNA Ligase 1 (Lig1) recruits PCNA to nicked DNA using two PIP motifs: one at its disordered N-terminus (PIPN-term) and one at its DNA-binding domain (PIPDBD).
+After assembly of Lig1-PCNA as two-stack rings encircling DNA, PIPN-term is released and only PIPDBD is required for ligation.
+PCNA forms a toolbelt with FEN1 on nicked DNA and recruits Lig1 to an unoccupied PCNA monomer, driving substrate handoff from FEN1 to Lig1 during Okazaki fragment maturation. |

 Nature communications |